DeipotentDanny/dataDex/README.md

 # dataDex
- A JS application that calls, searches, and lists data on a given subject (specifically, pokemon)
+A small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+(Specifically "Pokemon")